Muzlifah Haniffa

 Muzlifah Haniffa is a Malaysian dermatologist and immunologist who focuses on the development of the immune system and the use of single-cell techniques to understand biology.
-Haniffa is a professor and Wellcome Trust Senior Research Fellow in the Faculty of Medical Sciences at Newcastle University.
+Haniffa is Deputy Institute Director of the Wellcome Sanger Institute, where she also heads the Cellular Genomics programme and is a Senior Group Leader.
+Haniffa is a Professor of Dermatology and Immunology at Newcastle University, a Wellcome Senior Research Fellow in Clinical Science, a Senior Research Fellow at Churchill College, University of Cambridge, and a Fellow of the CIFAR MacMillan Multiscale Human Programme.

 Early life and education

 Haniffa was born in Penang, Malaysia.
 Her interests in science as a child were piqued initially by space, but later she decided to pursue a career as a clinical scientist.
 Haniffa studied at Tunku Kurshiah College, Seremban and moved to the UK in the 1990s.
 Haniffa graduated BSc, MBBCh from the University of Wales College of Medicine in 1999.
 She became a member of the Royal College of Physicians in 2002.
 In 2007, she earned a diploma in epidemiology from the London School of Hygiene & Tropical Medicine.
 She completed her PhD from Newcastle University in 2009 and completed her clinical dermatology training in 2010.
 She was runner-up for the 2009 Sue McCarthy Prize from the Medical Research Council.